sara-sabr/ITStrategy/Strategies/IITB_KPIs.md

 ## 7. **Increase cyber resilience**

-Cyber resilience looks at preventive measure to counteract human error and insecure software.
-Being cyber resilient is the capability to detect and counter a sequence of events before the threat can impact the organization.
-Cyber resilience will be measured by a decrease rate of intrusion, based on the [Mitre Att&amp;ck Matrix](https://attack.mitre.org/) as followed:
+Cyber resilience is the ability to quickly mitigate and remediate a breach, whether it be from human error or insecure software resulting in operational disruption, data theft or public trust degradation.
+Cyber resilience will be measured by a decrease rate of intrusion, which is a complex measurement using security frameworks like the [Mitre Att&amp;ck Matrix](https://attack.mitre.org/).

-`rate = ???`
+`rate = TBD`

 ## 8. **Client Satisfaction of IITB Services**